Reading Programs For Children With Learning Diabilities

 Pathways to the Mind

 The Pathways To The Mind reading comprehension program trains students in the critical skills of phonemic awareness, letter-sound associations, and the ability to read and spell words correctly.
+Our program is based on the Orton-Gillingham approach to teaching reading.

 Letters are represented in the colorful pictures to allow for visualization.
 The imagery and mnemonics are heavily utilized in the program to make it easier for students to learn and remember the sounds.
 This is especially important for those with weakness in short term memory, phonemic awareness, visual processing and/or rapid naming of visual symbols.
 The picture cards and, later, plain letters are used in hands on tracking activities to develop the phonemic awareness skills of blending, segmenting and sound manipulation.